 Don't Trust Your Friends & Neighbours' Stock Tips

-In the stock market, "stocks tips", "multibagger stock tips", "guaranteed return tips" keep floating around.
+tips" keep floating around.
 Mostly you will hear it from your friends, relatives or neighbours.
 All they assure is a failure, if not in the first go, it will come sooner than later.
 Just imagine, you work so hard to earn money and some guy comes around and asks you hand over your money for some stock which you haven't even heard of.
 Is it a wise thing to believe such baseless share market tips?
-A lot of time and efforts have to be put in to find good stocks which are worth holding on a long-term basis.
+A lot of time and efforts have to be put in to find good stocks which are worth holding on a long-term investment basis.

 Spend For Good Investment Advice

 Have you ever asked this question to yourself that why there is such a less participation of investors in direct stock investment?
 The answer is simple, many people find stock investment too complicated to comprehend while some get a bad experience and drift away from it.
 Stock advisory firms can be a perfect solution for such disgruntled investors.